fifthBro/mh2p-testbench-cansim/README.md

 Arduino-based bus simulator that reproduces the CAN behaviour on VAG PCM (MIB / MH2p / PCM5) systems.

-Its purpose is **not** to simulate a whole vehicle, but to faithfully reproduce the **exact CAN messages** so that a real PCM and Gateway can boot and operate correctly on a test bench.
+Its purpose is **not** to simulate a whole vehicle, but to  reproduce the ** CAN messages** so that a real PCM and Gateway can boot and operate correctly on a test bench.

 ## 🎯 What mh2p-testbench-cansim does